rittersport72/rust-vigenere/README.md

 # rust-vigenere
-Library for encrypting and decrypting a text with the Vigenère chiffre.
+Library for encryption and decryption with the Vigenère chiffre.
 This library is operating on UTF-8 characters and therefore works with greek or japanese letters.

 ## Usage